alloverse/allo-jukebox/README.md

-# Alloverse app sample in Lua

-This is a more comprehensive sample in how to build apps for the Alloverse. `allonet/lang` includes short samples for other languages if that's more to your taste.
+# Allo Jukebox

+Alloverse currently only has a low level world representation and interaction API; but it wants to have a high-level UI API for easily building applications with very few lines of code.

+This project attempts to explore such UI APIs, emulating e g UIKit.
+It's using Lua since that's the most up-to-date bridge in allonet at the moment.

 ## Get started

 Requirements:

-* A Unix system
+* A Unix system (including WSL)
 * Lua 5.1
 * CMake 3.10 or newer
 * Git